 Autism: a valuable perspective

 Individuals with autism often view their condition not as a social handicap but as a unique perspective and a valuable contribution to society.
 They offer a different way of perceiving and interacting with the world, emphasizing details, justice, and the pursuit of what they consider important.
 This unique viewpoint can challenge established norms and bring important issues to the forefront, as exemplified by Greta Thunberg's activism on climate change.
+Autistic employees tend to voice concerns more often and independently of bystanders, potentially contributing positively to organizational effectiveness.

 The brain's predictive processes